 Bank of America vs. Wells Fargo

-Citibank has the biggest fee-free ATM network among any major U.S. bank, at over 65,000.
-It also has a high-yielding savings account.
-If you desire in-branch services, however, Citibank’s branch network is quite sparse compared with Bank of America’s.
+Citi has the biggest fee-free ATM network among any major U.S. bank, at more than 65,000.
+It also has a big edge with its high-yielding savings account, which offers an APY of for its Citi Accelerate Savings Account.
+If you desire in-branch services, however, Citi’s branch network is pretty sparse compared with Bank of America’s.

 Bank of America FAQHere are the answers to some commonly asked questions about Bank of America.

-- Is Bank of America or Chase better?
+- Is Bank of America a reputable bank?

-Rates are subject to change.
-Information on accounts is accurate as of Nov.
-16, 2020.
+Rates are subject to change; unless otherwise noted, rates are updated periodically.
+All other information on accounts is accurate as of July 11, 2022.

 Editorial Note: This content is not provided by Bank of America.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Bank of America.